 Life is Precious, a four-week unit study for children in kindergarten through second grade, has a unique goal—to begin to instill in children attitudes that support love and respect for every human being’s life from conception onward.
 It accomplishes this by using delightful children’s books along with discussion and activities.
 This is definitely a Christian resource, often mentioning God as the creator of life, using Bible verses, and concluding lessons with prayer.
+While Life is Precious is written from a Catholic point of view, it should be suitable for all Christians who share the same respect for life.

 Published by the American Life League, a pro-life organization, the study spends a large amount of time on the development of babies in the womb, providing accurate but age-appropriate information and illustrations that protect the innocence of young children.
 It presents a positive attitude rather than discussing abortion.